 ^ Wayne and I on an impromptu trip to Berlin in the summer of 2019.

 Biography of a nobody day 7.
 January 7th 2021.

-Bee worked from home today so I figured I wouldn’t need to get up quite as early today.
-It still felt abrupt to be getting out of bed at 8 to prepare Alex for nursery and drop her off.
+It felt abrupt to be getting out of bed at 8 to prepare Alex for nursery and drop her off.